shaik1002/biggitlabbomb/doc/user/gitlab_duo_chat/examples.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/117695) for GitLab.com in GitLab 16.0.
 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/451215) ability to ask doc-related questions on self-managed in GitLab 17.0 [with a flag](../../administration/feature_flags.md) named `ai_gateway_docs_search`.
 Enabled by default.
 > - [Generally available and feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/154876) in GitLab 17.1.
-> - Changed to require GitLab Duo add-on in GitLab 17.6 and later.

 You can ask questions about how GitLab works.
 Things like: